 This is why I thought it necessary to provide my own take on a mix of the two cuisines!
 Thus a Vietnamese Kimchi was born.

 To be honest, you can change the ingredients around in Kimchi as much as you want!
-Be inventive.
+Make your own vegan fusion kimchi – but don’t forget to tell me about it!

 What is ‘Vegan’ Kimchi?